shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 }
 ```

-The following dump shows which queries are returned by the shopware core SearchTermQueryBuilder:
+The following dump shows which queries are returned by the Shopware core SearchTermQueryBuilder:
 ```php
 ONGR\ElasticsearchDSL\Query\BoolQuery Object
 (